top of page

 Put Vitamin C at the heart of your Menopause

-As with all the things I suggest in isolation they are not going to do the entire job, along with vitamin C you should be on a good multivitamin, additional magnesium and some other critical nutrients, especially if you're struggling with sleep, anxiety, brain fog, aching joints and gut health issues.
+Along with vitamin C you should be on a good multivitamin, additional magnesium and some other critical nutrients, especially if you're struggling with sleep, anxiety, brain fog, aching joints and gut health issues.

 Book a free chat or consultation, check out the options here.